ryanrclewis/saintstombs/content/saints/regions/france.md

 LaChambre, Département de la Moselle, Lorraine Region

 - ???

   - St. Aper, 12/5

+La Chapelle-Montligeon, Mortagne-au-Perche arrondissement, Orne department, Normandie region

+- Sanctuaire Notre-Dame de Montligeon/Shrine of Our Lady of Montligeon (26 rue Principale)

+  - Center for prayers for the dead.
+It is the world center of prayer for the deceased.

 La Chapelle-Saint-Mesmin, Saint-Jean-de-la-Ruelle canton, Orléans arrondissement, Loiret department, Centre-Val de Loire region